grantzeng/leetcode/journal.md

 Basically, your code needs to detect whether you're in the uppper part or the lower part of the rotation.

 What is the mathematical proof that $\lfloor \frac{i + j}{2}\rfloor = i + \lfloor{\frac{j - i}{2}}\rfloor$

+# 2024-05-08 Wed

+I'm stuck on 713 but I don't want to look up the solution yet.